 Bottom line: You must be able to distinguish the termination decision from the protected activity and be confident there’s no connection between the two.

 Secure Your Legal Right to Terminate with Smart Resources

 The right tools and a clear action plan can help you handle the toughest employment situations.
-The Progressive Discipline Smart App from HRdirect is ideal for addressing employee discipline issues promptly and appropriately, as well as providing the necessary backup if termination becomes your only option.
+Employee discipline and warning forms in the Fill-and-Save Performance Management Form Library help to address issues promptly and appropriately, as well as providing the necessary backup if termination becomes your only option.
 All fillable PDF forms are attorney-approved and guaranteed to comply with federal and state employment laws.

 Is Firing an Employee Without Warning Ever Acceptable?
 Eight Scenarios to Consider